Call us FREE on

 With more than nominal rent: If you purchase a property with a new lease and pay a premium, but more than nominal rent, you will pay SDLT on both the premium and the value of the rent owed over the term of the lease at net present value (NPV).

-Land Transaction Tax (LTT) - Wales
+Stamp Duty in Wales: Land Transaction Tax (LTT)

 Purchase price Stamp Duty rate Tax to pay